School of Computing UofU calendar UofU index UofU directory Map About Salt Lake SoC Calendar University of Utah University of Utah

 A: No, although we prefer that you do.

-A: Normally, no. Both degrees are awarded when you complete the BS/MS program.
+A: No. Both degrees are awarded when you complete the BS/MS program.
 Of course if you have met the BS degree requirements and need to bail out of the program for any reason, you receive the BS degree at that time.
-Also we can make exceptions for international students who are required to earn some degree after four years.

 A: No. The only double-dipping is that in the thesis option the BS thesis can be expanded into an MS thesis.

-A: Typically no, but some students are hired as research assistants by their advisors.
+A: Yes, if students are hired as research assistants or teaching assistants.